 Another former EMAP editor, says: “Unlike so many other editorial directors, David never got blinded by the sales figures; and he grumbled if you linked newsstand sales with editorial health too closely.
 He always realised that a good sale was down to many factors outside an editor’s control and that the reverse was also true.
 What I most respect about him – and the quality I most aspire to emulate – is that he works so bloody hard to make what he does look effortless.”

-As a Spurs fan (clever man!), Hepworth might safely be identified with the 0ft-quoted words of the football club’s most celebrated captain, the late Danny Blanchflower: “Football is about glory, it is about doing things in style and with a flourish, about going out and beating the other lot, not waiting for them to die of boredom.”
+As a Tottenham Hotspur (Spurs) football fan, Hepworth might safely be identified with the 0ft-quoted words of the club’s most celebrated captain, the late Danny Blanchflower: “Football is about glory, it is about doing things in style and with a flourish, about going out and beating the other lot, not waiting for them to die of boredom.”
 That’s how it has seemed with Hepworth’s upbeat, stylish and practical approach to magazines.

 But this magazine visionary recognises that the demise of The Word is symbolic of changing media times: “The speed with which this item of news spread and became a news event was a live demonstration of the same forces which mean you can’t publish magazines, or indeed anything, the way you once did.
 These changes have made it more difficult for a small independent magazine to survive and provide its staff with a living.
 This hasn’t been made any easier by the economic climate of the wider world.”

 It is all so different to Hepworth’s new-venture optimism of 10 years ago: “Major publishers are doing fewer, bigger things and that’s why we think there are opportunities for magazines which will probably get by on smaller circulations for some time but actually grow into bigger things.
 I’ve had a lot of experience in the business and I have come to the conclusion that, if you have got a really good magazine, it will work.”